SpecuBot/IB/README.md

 This software bot places automatically trades from Vader's discord channels.
 Trades are taken in realtime without any delay and always using MARKET orders with alerted size x multiplicator.

 !!
-PLEASE DISABLE the possibility for selling/writing options, because it can happen unintentional in unfavorable circumstances !!!
+PLEASE DISABLE the possibility for selling/writing options in IBKR account settings, because it can happen unintentional in unfavorable circumstances !!!

 Following must be fullfilled:
 1. .NET8 framework on Windows 10/11 desktop installed